surveyjs/survey-library/docs/get-started-react.md

 ```
 </details>

-## Handle Survey Completion
+## Handle Form Completion

-After a respondent completes a survey, the results are available within the [onComplete](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event handler.
+After a respondent submits a form, the results are available within the [onComplete](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event handler.
 In real-world applications, you should send the results to a server where they will be stored in a database and processed:

 ```js
 import { useCallback } from 'react';